 Even though this means that a cyclist would have to prove that a road was in such a poor state that his or her damage is a direct result of it, it is still a strong incentive to keep the roads in a perfect state of maintenance.
 And while you are doing maintenance it is easy to keep the design of the roads up to the latest standards as well.

-This post was first published on the blog “A view from the cycle path” on Thursday 30th June 2011.
+This post, written by me, was first published on the blog “A view from the cycle path” on Thursday 30th June 2011.

 The original 18 comments:

 kfg said… Cyclists riding two abreast should be banned . . . everyplace cars are required to be tandems.
 30 June 2011 00:59